Why are some mass spectrometers Dual Use?

 Gratuitous image of the ITER fusion reactor in France, image owned by ITER

-That covers the “civilian” use of isotope ratio measurement techniques in the nuclear sciences, but of course they also have an equivalent role in weapon-based applications.
-Nuclear warheads need fuel that is well characterized isotopically, requiring isotope ratio MS. And any site producing those weapons needs to be constantly monitoring for environmental contamination, again requiring isotope ratio techniques.
+That covers the “civilian” use of isotope ratio measurement techniques in the nuclear sciences, but of course they also have an equivalent role in non-civilian applications.
+Again, the nuclear material needs to be enriched in certain isotopes, and needs to be characterized isotopically, requiring isotope ratio MS. And any site producing those enriched isotopes needs to be constantly monitoring for environmental contamination, again requiring isotope ratio techniques.

 Is this really the lab that we thought we were selling to?
 In this case we’re 100% sure – as it’s the Isotopx facility in the UK